pandas-dev/pandas/doc/source/development/roadmap.rst

 Extensibility
 -------------

-Pandas Extension Arrays provide 3rd party libraries the ability to extend pandas' supported types.
-In theory, these 3rd party types can do everything one of pandas.
-In practice, many places in pandas will unintentionally convert the ExtensionArray to a NumPy array of Python objects, causing performance issues and the loss of type information.
+Pandas :ref:`extending.extension-types` provide 3rd-party libraries the ability to extend pandas' supported data types.
+Many parts of pandas still unintentionally convert data to a NumPy array.
 These problems are especially pronounced for nested data.

 We'd like to improve the handling of extension arrays throughout the library, making their behavior more consistent with the handling of NumPy arrays.
+We'll do this by cleaning up pandas' internals and adding new methods do the extension array interface.

 String Dtype
 ------------